PS5 SSD upgrade: how it install it

 Samsung 980 Pro SSD with Heatsink – 🏆 the one I use in this guide

 Ethics disclosure: The Shortcut is supported by you.
-When you purchase through some of the links, I may earn a small affiliate commission.
+I may earn a small affiliate commission when you purchase through some of the links.

 I recommend a PS5 SSD 2TB or 1TB.
-There are 250GB and 500GB options out there, but those aren’t worth it, and the lone 4TB PS5 SSD is priced astronomically.
+There are 250GB and 500GB options out there, but those aren’t worth it, and 4TB PS5 SSDs are priced astronomically.
 You’ll be able to fit all of the monthly PS Plus free games onto a 2TB PS5 SSD just fine.

-Take off the faceplate by gripping the edges of the backside of the PS5 (this is the side without the PS5 logo; on PS5 Disc, this is the side with the disc drive) and lift up and slide downward gently.
+Take off the faceplate by gripping the edges of the backside of the PS5 (this is the side without the PS5 logo; on PS5 Disc, this is the side with the disc drive).
+Lift up and slide downward gently.
 It’ll require more force if you don’t have the right motion, but it should still pop off with a little work.

 Remember, it’s a lift-up-and-slide-down motion.